 Note, further feedback from clients indicates that applying the EO to a horse’s mane and tail help keep the horseflies away.
 All sorts of “anti-insect” uses for this delightful stuff!

 WARNING: Contains citral, a strong sensitizer.
 Avoid use on broken skin.
 Avoid use during pregnancy (see this blog post on High Citral Oils vs Pregancy).
 Maximum dilution for topical use: 0.7% (4 drops per fluid ounce).
 Please also see our blog post on the benefits of inhalation vs. ingesting essential oils.
+Use with caution in diabetes.

 Images courtesy of The Paperbark Co.